The Vengeful Elephant, and Journalism's Clickshare Problem

 “Oh my God.
 It was so horrific.
 It was just so awful.”

-I want to reiterate that this video likely doesn’t exist.
+I want to reiterate that this video doesn’t seem to exist.
 Slate points to Mashable for said evidence, and all Mashable offers is the Times of India clip I linked above.
 Yet this lack of actual footage seems to have been no obstacle to Slate’s writer or a Harvard Medical School instructor forming and publishing emotional reactions to it!

 Cool.

-Snopes also gave the story a thorough look, including reaching out to multiple authorities involved for comment.
+Snopes gave the story a thorough look, including reaching out to multiple authorities involved for comment.
 Apparently none got back to them.3

-There seems to be two maybe-credible sources:
+There seem to be two maybe-credible sources:

 The interviews from the Kanak clip (in that they seem to be of locals, some of whom were presumably present for whatever happened).